morwarid1/morwarid1.github.io/cv.md

 ## PROFESSIONAL SUMMARY

 Data Analyst with three years of experience working with data.
 Strong problem-solving, analyzing, and researching skills.
 Experienced in modeling, interpreting, and reporting data.
 Recognized for maximizing performance by implementing and managing appropriate project analysis.
-Highly educated, possessing a Bachelor’s Degree in Business Analytics and a Professional Certificate in Data Analytics and Data Immersion.

 ----------